Woodsworth College, Toronto

-Woodsworth College is a constituent college of the University of Toronto in Canada.
-It is one of the largest colleges in the Faculty of Arts and Science on the St. George campus.
+Woodsworth College is a constituent college of the University of Toronto, located on its St. George campus in Toronto, Ontario, Canada.
+It is among the largest of the seven colleges in the Faculty of Arts and Science.
 It is also the newest of the colleges at the University of Toronto, created in 1974.
 Woodsworth College's arms and badge were registered with the Canadian Heraldic Authority on October 15, 2006.

 The college was founded to serve part-time students exclusively, specifically adults pursuing studies in Arts and Sciences, and transfer students.
 Since 1999, Woodsworth has welcomed direct entry students.
 Woodsworth College is home to approximately 5300 students.

 The college is named after politician and clergyman James Shaver Woodsworth (1874–1942).

 Academics

 Academic programs

 These programs combine courses from a number of different academic departments in the Faculty of Arts and Science.